 - will this be a temporary solution?

-- will it help solving similar problems?
+- will it help solve similar problems?

 - will it risk relationships between partners?